Josh-McFarlin/Josh-McFarlin/README.md

 I'm Josh, a student at Georgia Tech majoring in Computer Science.

-When I'm not working on school, I'm definitely working on [Bits of Good](https://bitsofgood.org) projects!

 ---
 For fun I made chess using React/Remix that runs in my profile.